An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Introduction

-As addressed above, in this work we propose a new method based on OT to remove arbitrage from option data.
-In Section~\ref{settingandnotations}, we show how we can associate a discrete signed measure to option prices affected by arbitrage.
+The paper is organized as follows.
+In Section~\ref{settingandnotations}, we show how we can associate a discrete signed measure with option prices affected by arbitrage.
 In Section~\ref{distsignedmeasures}, we recall the concepts and results from OT that we use to define a Wasserstein metric between signed measures, following the notion already introduced in Ambrosio et al.~\cite{signedvorticesAmbrosio}.
 Then, in Section~\ref{projection}, we define subsets of martingales in the space of discrete signed measures.
 Using the previously defined metric, we give the statement of our problem: the correction of arbitrage as a projection of the signed measure defined in Section~\ref{settingandnotations} onto the martingale subsets.
 Next, we show that this problem is equivalent to an OT problem (i.e.\ a linear program on couplings).
 Section~\ref{regularization} is devoted to the entropic regularization of the minimization problem.
-We provide several results: we prove strong duality, dual attainment, and convergence when the regularization parameter tends to zero.
+We provide several results: we prove strong duality, dual attainment, and convergence as the regularization parameter tends to zero.
 In Section~\ref{algorithm}, we propose a multi-constrained Sinkhorn algorithm to approximate the solution of the regularized problem, for which we establish convergence as the number of iterates becomes large.
-The steps of the algorithm are either explicit, or boil down to finding the root of an explicit scalar function.
+The steps of the algorithm are either explicit or boil down to finding the root of an explicit scalar function.
 Finally, Section~\ref{section:numericalrslt} gathers several numerical applications to, first, showcase the theoretical results of convergence and, second, to illustrate the correction of stressed implied volatility smiles obtained with our method.